mixiate/tsc-blender-io/README.md

     └───textures
 ```
 - Only files from the supported versions above will work!
+- The Xbox versions are recommended where available as they have uncompressed vertex data.
 - Textures must be extracted to image files.
 - To import a model, go to File -> Import -> The Sims, Bustin' Out, Urbz, 2, Pets, Castaway, 3.
 - Skeletons, object animations and textures will be automatically imported.